 Social Work Associations in Virginia

-- NASW – Virginia Chapter – The Virginia chapter of the NASW offers information about regional chapters within the state, upcoming conferences, and continuing education opportunities.
+- National Association of Social Workers, Virginia Chapter: Offers information about regional chapters within the state, upcoming conferences, and continuing education opportunities.

 Frequently Asked Questions

 Question: Can I begin practicing independently once I become registered as an Licensed Clinical Social Worker (LCSW)?

 Answer: Yes, once you complete the process outlined above to become a Licensed Clinical Social Worker (LCSW) in Virginia, supervision is no longer required and you may practice independently in the state.